PaddlePaddle/Paddle/doc/design/auto_gradient_check.md

-## auto gradient check Design
+## Auto Gradient Checker Design

 ## Backgraound：
 - Operator forward computing is easy to check if the result is right because it has a clear definition. **But** backpropagation is a notoriously difficult algorithm to debug and get right:
-  - **Firstly** you should get the right backpropagation formula according to the forward computation.
+  - 1. you should get the right backpropagation formula according to the forward computation.
-  - **Secondly** you should implement it right in CPP.
+  - 2. you should implement it right in CPP.
-  - **Thirdly** it's difficult to prepare test data.
+  - 3. it's difficult to prepare test data.

 - Auto gradient check gets a numeric gradient by forward Operator and use it as a reference of the backward Operator's result.
 It has several advantages:
-  - **Firstly** numeric gradient checker only need forward operator.
+  - 1. numeric gradient checker only need forward operator.
-  - **Secondly** user only need to prepare the input data for forward Operator.
+  - 2. user only need to prepare the input data for forward Operator.

-## mathematical theory
+## Mathematical Theory
 The following two document from stanford has a detailed explanation of how to get numeric gradient and why it's useful.

 - [Gradient checking and advanced optimization(en)](http://deeplearning.stanford.edu/wiki/index.php/Gradient_checking_and_advanced_optimization)